A number of limitations exist in MySQL Cluster with regard to the handling of transactions. These include the following:

 REPEATABLE READ, and

-SERIALIZABLE.)
-See Section 7.3.4, “MySQL Cluster Backup Troubleshooting”, for information on how this can affect backing up and restoring Cluster databases.)
+See Section 7.3.4, “MySQL Cluster Backup Troubleshooting”, for information on how MySQL Cluster's implementation of transaction isolation level can affect backup and restoration of

 Transactions and BLOB or TEXT columns.